 Pros: Again, there’s a lounge, people.
-A separate screened-in room allows for both stargazing and extra sleeping space.
-Extended window awnings give you more circulation.
-It has storage pockets on the inside for all your gear, and an e-port lets you run wired power through it in case your family isn’t quite ready to give up their tablets for the great outdoors.
+Who wouldn’t want a separate screened-in room that allows for stargazing and provides extra sleeping space.
+Extended window awnings give you more air circulation.
+It has storage pockets on the inside for all your gear and an e-port lets you run wired power through it in case your family isn’t quite ready to give up their tablets for the great outdoors.
 The color-coded poles make for easy set-up, and inverted seams increase the tent’s weather resistance.

-Cons: While it packs down small, we wouldn’t call it “light” at 20 pounds.
+Cons: While it packs down to a small package, we wouldn’t call it “light” at 20 pounds.
 The center height is five feet, eight inches, so while your kids can probably stand you might find yourself stooping.

 Pros: There are so many awesome features to this monster, starting with a built-in closet, complete with shelves and a hanger bar.
 You also get a rainfly to protect against inclement weather, a hinged door for easy entry and exit, storage pockets, and waterproof floors that’ll keep the inside of your tent dry even if you have to pitch it on damp ground.

-Cons: It’s not the quickest (nine minute setup time) or most seamless camping solution, and you can expect some serious bulk carrying it around.
+Cons: It’s not the quickest or most seamless camping solution, and you can expect some serious bulk carrying it around.
 Whatever — technically, it’s a workout, and you can reward yourself with a s’more or three afterward by the campfire once everything’s set up.

 With enough sleeping room for a gob-smacking 10 folks, this tent is as rugged and useful as it looks.
 It holds up wonderfully in rain, and it gives you the ability to create separate rooms if you could use some privacy.
 It’s simply huge, and it's easy to set-up and pack down.
 For a big family trip, it’s a no-brainer.